Martins6/CrimeMap/README.md

 Then just acess your local host on port 3838 by typing in your browser `127.0.0.1:3838`, and voila!
 There should be an app there.

 But, if you wish to run in your own computer, first clone this repository.
 Then, you must have R software installed.
 Run the R script "setup_docker.R" to install all the dependencies.
-Se the working directory in R as the "app" directory.
+Set the working directory in R as the "app" directory.
 Finally, just run the file "app.R".

 ## Contributing and Future Improvements